mako-framework/docs/08_learn_more/00_validation.md

 		}
 	}

-If you validation rules uses parameters then it will have to implement the `WithParametersInterface` interface.
-If you want it to return error messages from a language file then you'll have to implement the `I18nAwareInterface` interface.
+If you validation rule uses parameters then it will have to implement the `WithParametersInterface` interface and if you want it to return error messages from a language file then you'll have to implement the `I18nAwareInterface` interface.

 > Note that there are reusable traits that implement both interfaces so that you don't have to write the code yourself.